-If you have made this Roasted Eggplant, Zucchini and Tomatoes recipe, I would love to hear about it in the comments below and be sure to rate the recipe!
+If you have made these oven roasted veggies, I would love to hear about it in the comments below and be sure to rate the recipe!

 Thanks so much for following and being part of the She loves biscotti community.
 Let’s make some new food memories!

 Mediterranean Roasted Vegetables